PyWiFeS/pipeline/README.md

     - `sub-nod-and-shuffle` mode.
     - Stellar frame configuration (that is, only the middle part of the detector is used).
     - Binning along the spatial axis.
-- New `.JSON` config files provided for each observing mode (`classic` and `nod-and-shuffle`) and grating.
+- New `.JSON` config files provided for each ~~observing mode (`classic` and `nod-and-shuffle`) and~~ grating.
   - The pipeline chooses the template automatically.
   - Users don't need to set anything in generate metadata or reduction scripts anymore.
   - Users can create their own `.JSON` file following the same structure as their preferred setup.
-  - Another set of `.JSON` config files is provided for when the pipeline aims to generate the master calibration files only.
+  - ~~Another set of `.JSON` config files is provided for when the pipeline aims to generate the master calibration files only.~~
 - Logger file to track the data usage and pipeline performance.
-- Astrometry is now implemented in the data cubes although the accuracy is
+- Astrometry is now implemented in the data cubes although the accuracy is uncertain.
 - Extraction and splice of the spectra and splice of the 3D astrometrised cubes are now implemented.
 - Multiprocessing can be enabled so the pipeline can run faster (see caveats below).
 - Multiple quality plots are automatically generated and saved.